Massacres during the Greek War of Independence: Macedonia

+Anatolia

+The Greek inhabitants of Smyrna and Kydonies suffered from massacres in the hands of the local Turks and the Ottoman authorities.
+According to St. Clair: "The town [of Kydonies] was burned to the ground and thousands of Greeks were massacred.
+The survivors, mostly women and children, were rounded up and sent to the slave markets at Smyrna and Constantinople".
+Regarding Smyrna, he wrote:

-Massacres of Turks and Muslims
+Massacres of Turks, Albanians and other Muslims

 Peloponnese

 According to historian William St. Clair, during the beginning of the Greek revolution upwards of twenty thousand Turkish men, women and children were killed by their Greek neighbors in a few weeks of slaughter.
 William St. Clair also argued that: "with the beginning of the revolt, the bishops and priests exhorted their parishioners to exterminate infidel Muslims."
 St. Clair wrote:

-The Turks of Greece left few traces.
-They disappeared suddenly and finally in the spring of 1821 unmourned and unnoticed by the rest of the world....It was hard to believe then that Greece once contained a large population of Turkish descent, living in small communities all over the country, prosperous farmers, merchants, and officials, whose families had known no other home for hundreds of years...They were killed deliberately, without qualm or scruple, and there was no regrets either then or later.

-Atrocities toward the Turkish civilian population inhabiting the Peloponnese had started in Achaia on the 28th of March, just with the beginning of the Greek revolt.
+Atrocities toward the Turkish civilian population inhabiting the Peloponnese had started in Achaia on 28 March, just with the beginning of the Greek revolt.
 On 2 April, the outbreak became general over the whole of Peloponnese and on that day many Turks were murdered in different places.
 On the third of April 1821, the Turks of Kalavryta surrendered upon promises of security which were afterwards violated.
 Followingly, massacres ensued against the Turkish civilians in the towns of Peloponnese that the Greek revolutionaries had captured.

 The Turks in Monemvasia, weakened by the famine opened the gates of the city, and laid down their weapons.
 Six hundred of them had already gone on board the brigs, when the Maniots burst into the town and started murdering all those who had not yet reached to the shore or those who had chosen to stay in the town.
 Those on the ships meanwhile were stripped of their clothes, beaten and left on a desolate rock in the Aegean, instead of being deported to Asia Minor as promised.
 Only a few of them were saved by a French merchant, called M. Bonfort.